JetBrains/kotlin-web-site/docs/reference/lambdas.md

 ## Lambda Expressions and Anonymous Functions

-A lambda expression or an anonymous function is an "function literal", i.e. a function that is not declared, but passed immediately as an expression.
+A lambda expression or an anonymous function is a "function literal", i.e. a function that is not declared, but passed immediately as an expression.
 Consider the following example:

 ``` kotlin